 Various grounds for inadmissibility exist under U.S. immigration law.
 Some

 of the more common ones include:

 Violations of immigration law.
-For example, entering or being in the U.S. without lawful status, previous
+For example, entering or being in the U.S. without lawful status, being

-deportations, being caught at the border, or overstaying your visa are
+caught at the border, or overstaying your visa are all violations that

-all violations that can make you inadmissible.
-Many ways exist for a foreign
+can make you inadmissible.
+Many ways exist for a foreign national to be

 Criminal grounds, such as being convicted for certain crimes.
 Crimes of “moral turpitude,”

 drug crimes, domestic violence crimes, and others may make you inadmissible.